A Rough Path Perspective on Renormalization: Introduction

+In the context of classical SDEs, area corrections are also discussed in~\cite{ikeda1989stochastic}, and carefully designed twisted Wong--Zakai type approximations led Sussmann~\cite{Sussmann91} to drift corrections involving higher iterated Lie brackets.
+This was reconciled with geometric rough path theory in~\cite{FrizOberhauser09}, and provides a nice example where (Brownian) rough paths (with $\gamma=\frac12-$ regularity) need to be studied in the {\it entire} scale of different rough path topologies indexed by $\gamma \in (0,1/2)$.

+As we shall see, all these examples are but the tip of an iceberg.
+It will also be seen that there is a substantial difference between the geometric rough path case and the generality aimed for in this paper.

+We finally note that tampering with ``higher-levels'' of the lifted noise also affects the structure of stochastic partial differential equations: this is not only omnipresent in the case of singular SPDEs~\cite{Hairer14, GIP15}, but very much in every SPDE with rough path noise as remarked e.g. in~\cite{CFO11}.

-\textbf{From rough paths to regularity structures.} The theory of regularity structures \cite{Hairer14} extends rough path theory and then provides a remarkable framework to analyse (singular) semi-linear stochastic partial differential equations, e.g. of the form
+\textbf{From rough paths to regularity structures.} The theory of regularity structures~\cite{Hairer14} extends rough path theory and then provides a remarkable framework to analyse (singular) semi-linear stochastic partial differential equations, e.g. of the form

 with $\left( d+1\right) $-dimensional space-time white noise.
 The demarche is similar as above: noise is lifted to a {\it model}, whose algebraic properties (especially with regard to recentering) are formulated with the aid of the {\it structure group}.
-Given an (abstract) model, a fixed point problem is solved and gives a solution flow in a (linear) space of {\it modelled distributions}.
-The abstract solution can then be mapped (``{\it reconstructed} '') into an actual Schwartz distribution.
+Given an (abstract) model, a fixed point problem is solved and gives a solution in a (linear) space of {\it modelled distributions}.
+The abstract solution can then be mapped (``{\it reconstructed} '') into an actual distribution (a.k.a generalized function).
 In fact, one has the rather precise correspondences as follows (see \cite{FrizHairer14} for explicit details in the level-2 setting):

 Furthermore, one has similar results concerning continuity properties of the solution map as a function of the enhanced noise: